oneapi-src/oneTBB/rfcs/proposed/numa_support/README.md

   - `int default_concurrency(numa_node_id id = oneapi::tbb::task_arena::automatic)`
 - `tbb::task_arena::constraints` in **[scheduler.task_arena]**

-Below is the example that demonstrates the use of these APIs to pin threads to different arenas to each of the NUMA nodes available on a system, submit work across those `task_arena` objects and into associated `task_group`` objects, and then wait for work again using both the `task_arena` and `task_group` objects.
+Below is the example based on existing oneTBB documentation that demonstrates the use of these APIs to pin threads to different arenas to each of the NUMA nodes available on a system, submit work across those `task_arena` objects and into associated `task_group`` objects, and then wait for work again using both the `task_arena` and `task_group` objects.

     #include "oneapi/tbb/task_group.h"
     #include "oneapi/tbb/task_arena.h"